Society of Saint Pius X: Political

-The society publishes in its magazine The Angelus a collection of quotations praising Pius XII for his work in saving Jews from Nazi persecution and in condemning Nazi principles.

 French Nazi collaborator and war criminal Paul Touvier was arrested in an SSPX priory.
-The superiors of the priory claimed that had granted him asylum as "an act of charity to a homeless man".
+The priory's superiors claimed that they had granted him asylum as "an act of charity to a homeless man".
 They claimed no knowledge about the man's background when he first appeared in the priory.
 On his death, in 1996, an SSPX Requiem Mass was offered for his soul, upon his request.